Amaha / / / Psychologist vs Psychiatrist: What's the Real Difference and Who Should You Choose?

 MD Psychiatry

-Both psychologists and psychiatrists help people with mental health issues, but their approach and tools to help the client are different.
+Both psychologists and psychiatrists help people with mental health concerns, but their approaches and tools to help the client are different.

 What is a Psychologist?